Botryococcus braunii: Potentially useful strains

 This heading is a collection of strains of note because of their potential utility.
 Some of these strains are patented as a result of active DNA modification, while, others are from traditional selection processes.

-In 1988, UCBerkeley was granted US Plant Patent 6169 for Botryococcus braunii variety Showa, developed by UC Berkeley scientist Arthur Nonomura, in the Melvin Calvin Laboratory as part of the Nobel laureate's groundbreaking interdisciplinary program for the development of renewable transport fuels.
+In 1988, UC Berkeley was granted US Plant Patent 6169 for Botryococcus braunii variety Showa, developed by UC Berkeley scientist Arthur Nonomura, in the Melvin Calvin Laboratory as part of the Nobel laureate's groundbreaking interdisciplinary program for the development of renewable transport fuels.
 The proprietary variety was notable, says the patent application, because of its highly reproducible botryococcenes hydrocarbon content comprising 20% of the dry weight of "Showa."
 It is clear that Showa was borne out as the top source of hydrocarbons of its time.
 The patent expired in April 2008.

 In May 2006, Nonomura filed an international patent application disclosing novel growth and harvesting processes for the Chlorophyta.
 A separate patent for plants is also filed on Botryococcus braunii variety Ninsei that exhibits the feature of extracolonial secretion of it botryococcenoids that can be processed in existing gasoline refineries to transport fuels.

 In August 2011, variety Enomoto was announced by IHI NeoG Algae LLC.
 It has "...the highest yield for this fuel production over all the algae that have been discovered in the world", with a claimed monthly growth a thousand times higher than normal strains Botryococcus braunii.
 It is additionally said to be very robust, presumably meaning it could be grown in an open environment (in ponds, instead of photobioreactors).